hoangnh092185/flashcard/README.md

 # Flash card site

-## Javascript definition like strings, and booleans, 8/9/16
+## Javascript definition flash card, 8/9/16

 #### By **Adam Gorbahn and Nhat Hoang**

 ## Description

-Uses html,Javascript,jquery,bootstrap and some CSS.
+Create a grid of flash card that would show definition of the word once it is click.

 ## Setup/Installation Requirements

-* Just need a web browser
+* Git clone this repository.

+you should be able to run it on any web browsers.

 ## Technologies Used